Larnaca apartments with long-term value

 Within Larnaca, micro-location often matters more than the broader postcode.
 Two developments may sit only minutes apart and perform very differently depending on access, outlook, surrounding stock and neighbourhood trajectory.

 Buyers focused on lifestyle tend to prioritise beach proximity, privacy, dining access and the overall quality of the area.
 Investors will usually add other questions.
 Is the location attractive to year-round tenants?
 Does it suit business travellers or seasonal visitors?
 Is there enough nearby infrastructure to support repeat demand?
-These are not minor points.
-They shape income consistency and resale depth.
+City-centre apartments in Larnaca can achieve gross rental yields of 5.4% to 7.4%, among the highest in Cyprus, while holiday apartments yield approximately 5.7% (RICS 2025).

 The investment case for Larnaca flats